 Implement protocols that need to be followed in case an employee with a BYOD device decides to leave the company.
-These protocols should not only address privacy issues related to personal data, but also offer the opportunity to remotely access data and track the device via a GPS system before the employee leaves the company.
+These protocols should not only address privacy issues related to personal data but also offer the opportunity to remotely access data and track the device via GPS before the employee leaves the company.

-The employee must willingly disclose all information connected to device usage and handling before leaving the company so that you can be sure that no information is misplaced or lost.
+Employees must disclose all information connected to the personal devices they are using before leaving the company so that you can be sure that no information is misplaced or lost.

 The way things are right now, it is not possible for the company to ignore the BYOD trend.
 What you can do instead is leverage the advantages offered by the program and minimize the possible pitfalls.

 It’s not a fast or simple task, but one that is necessary if your business is going to safeguard all its data and systems from attacks and breaches while providing workers the convenience and freedom they require.